aclaf/flagrant/docs/explanation/architecture.md

 This context enables higher layers (like Aclaf) to render rich, helpful error messages with highlighting and suggestions without needing to re-parse or re-analyze the input.

-### Completion errors

-Completion errors are different from parse errors because they are diagnostic, not user-facing.

-**Diagnostic only (not user-facing)**: `CompletionError` indicates the completer encountered a problem, but this error is typically logged for debugging rather than shown to users.
-Completion should degrade gracefully rather than fail visibly.

-**Graceful fallback**: When the completer cannot generate accurate suggestions (e.g., due to ambiguous context or unrecognized partial input), it falls back to safe defaults:

-- Suggest all options if option context cannot be determined
-- Suggest no positionals if positional context is unclear
-- Suggest all subcommands if subcommand context is ambiguous

-Users see fewer suggestions rather than an error, preserving the interactive experience.

 ### Error context

-Flagrant's error context is designed to enable higher layers to provide excellent error messages without duplicating parsing logic.
+Flagrant error context is designed to enable higher layers to provide excellent error messages without duplicating parsing logic.

 **argv snapshot**: The complete original argument vector, unchanged by preprocessing: